Mirror symmetry for log Calabi-Yau surfaces I

 \subsection{Acknowledgements.}

 An initial (and ongoing) motivation for the project was to find a geometric compactification of moduli of polarized K3 surfaces.
 We received a good deal of initial inspiration in this direction from conversations with V. Alexeev.
+The project also owes a great deal to the first author's collaboration with B.~Siebert.
 We learned a great many things from A. Neitzke, especially about the connections of our work with cluster algebras and moduli of local systems.
 Our thinking about Looijenga pairs was heavily influenced by conversations with R.~Friedman and E.~Looijenga.
-Our Conjecture \ref{SHconj} was inspired by talks with M.~Abouzaid, D.~Auroux and P.~Seidel.
-Many other people have helped us with the project, discussions with D.~Allcock, D.~Benzvi, V.~Fock, D.~Freed, A.~Goncharov, R.~Heitmann, D.~Huybrechts, M.~ Kontsevich, A.~Oblomkov, T.~Perutz, M.~Reid, A.~Ritter, B.~Siebert, and Y.~Soibelman were particularly helpful.
+Many other people have helped us with the project, and discussions with D.~Allcock, D.~Ben-Zvi, V.~Fock, D.~Freed, A.~Goncharov, R.~Heitmann, D.~Huybrechts, M.~ Kontsevich, A.~Oblomkov, T.~Perutz, M.~Reid, A.~Ritter, and Y.~Soibelman were particularly helpful.
 We would also like to thank IH\'ES for hospitality during the summer of 2009 when part of this research was done.
 The first author was partially supported by NSF grants DMS-0805328 and DMS-0854987.
-The second author was partially supported by NSF grant DMS-0968824.
+The second author was partially supported by NSF grant DMS-0968824 and DMS-1201439.
 The third author was partially supported by NSF grant DMS-0854747.